John-Abbott-College/4A8-Notes/06_user_stories.md

 > Acceptance Criteria
 >
 > * Customer must first select the recipe in the application,
 >
-> * When customer clicks ‘upload’, the recipe will then be uploaded to the web
+>* When customer clicks ‘upload’, the recipe will then be uploaded to the web

-NOTE: where on the web is defined in a different user story.
+*NOTE: where on the web is defined in a different user story.*

+### 3️⃣ Documenting assumptions

+Assumptions capture expectations or constraints that are believed to be true but may need validation later.

+>As a cook
+>
+>I want to have access to all of my recipes
+>
+>so that I can pick one and publish it to the web
+>
+>Assumptions
+>
+>- The cook is authenticated and authorized to publish recipes.
+>- All recipes are already stored digitally in the application.
+>
+>Acceptance Criteria
+>
+>* Customer must first select the recipe in the application,
+>
+>* When customer clicks ‘upload’, the recipe will then be uploaded to the web
+>
+>

 # 💡ATM Stories Examples